 There’s a new family hobby in our house: a popular wooden stacking rainbow.
-We cannot get enough of Grimms wooden toys, the beautiful pastel rainbow in particular; finding and attempting ever more complex structures is becoming something of an addiction.
-If you’re looking for new and exciting Grimms Rainbow ideas you’ve come to the right place.
+We cannot get enough of Grimm’s wooden toys, the beautiful pastel rainbow in particular; finding and attempting ever more complex structures is becoming something of an addiction.
+Plus a Montessori rainbow aligns with our parenting philosophies.
+If you’re looking for new and exciting Grimm’s rainbow ideas you’ve come to the right place.

-Open-Ended Play and Learning Opportunities With a Grimms Rainbow
+Open-Ended Play and Learning Opportunities With a Grimms Montessori Rainbow

-A child-led learning environment is one of the most important spaces we can provide for our children; I know this because my good friend Sarah from Arthurwears has taught me this.
+A child-led learning environment is one of the most important spaces we can provide for our children; I know this because over the years my good friend Sarah from Arthurwears has helped to educate me!
 As a former EYFS teacher who now blogs about her passion for child-led learning and open-ended play, she’s a lady who knows her stuff.

 Sarah says that rather than expecting children to learn within a topic, we should work towards creating freethinkers, who are able to think outside the box and come up with their own ideas, independently, using the resources we’ve provided within their learning environment.

 The concept is to provide open-ended prompts, or provocations and fascinations as Sarah so perfectly describes them, which encourage the child to explore and be creative, and ultimately to learn through their play.
 Learning in this way is – as intended – fun; formalisation is removed and the positive experience forms memories of the newly acquired skills.

 This is why Grimms rainbow stacker ideas are so worth exploring – they’re prompts for imaginative play and learning.